Geeksltd/Programming.Tips/Methods.md

 A better option will be to come up with a name that is one level of abstraction higher than the two steps of checking password, and initialising the session.
 In this example I call that method Login().
 Then it will be doing “one thing” at its level of abstraction.

 ### You are a storyteller
-When developing any system, you are designing a language to describe the domain of that project.
+&nbsp;&nbsp; When developing any system, you are designing a language to describe the domain of that project.
 Functions are the verbs of that language, and classes are the nouns.
 Together, they are a Domain-Specific-Language.

 **The art of programming is, and has always been, the art of language design.**